 A symptom of rosacea.
 Image Credit: sruilk / Shutterstock

 The condition is relapsing and the affected individual experiences periods that are symptom-free or less severe, followed by “flare-ups,” where symptoms suddenly worsen.
-Some of the symptoms can be controlled to a certain extent with medications, but when they do arise, they can cause significant distress and affect an individual’s self-esteem.
+Some of the symptoms can be controlled to a certain extent with medications, but they can cause significant distress and affect an individual’s self-esteem when they do arise.

-According to data from the National Rosacea Society, nearly 14 million Americans aged between 25 and 60 years are affected by rosacea.
-The exact pathophysiology of this condition is not yet known, although bacterial skin infection and abnormal facial vasculature, and a reaction to microscopic mites on the face have been indicated as possible causes by researchers.
+According to data from the National Rosacea Society, nearly 14 million Americans aged between 25 and 60 are affected by rosacea.
+The exact pathophysiology of this condition is not yet known.
+However, bacterial skin infection and abnormal facial vasculature, and a reaction to microscopic mites on the face have been indicated as possible causes by researchers.

 Current research into rosacea generally focuses on the following:

 - Finding the exact cause of the condition on a molecular level to help identify potential cures